mangala-karunarathne/mangala-karunarathne/README.md

 👀 I’m interested in Web development, web design and doing youtube tutorials.

+💞️ I’m working as a Software Engineering Intern at Block Stars PVT Ltd.

-🌱 I’m currently graduated from University of Ruhuna, specializing in Civil Engineering.
+🌱 I graduated from University of Ruhuna, specializing in Civil Engineering.

 💞️ I’m looking to collaborate in the software engineering field.